Amazon calls Thanksgiving through Cyber Monday the ‘Turkey 5 weekend’, giving you another reason to hate capitalism

-Amazon dribbled out its annual list of useless statistics to trumpet the fact that the more people are buying more stuff via the ecommerce behemoth than they ever have in the history of forever.
+Amazon dribbled out its annual list of useless statistics to trumpet the fact that more people are buying more stuff via the ecommerce behemoth than they ever have in the history of forever.
 But this year’s release contains a particularly heinous bit of marketing blather that has us weeping for the fate of humanity:

 “The Turkey 5.”